0xhebi/picoCTF-Writeups-2019/10.Empire1/Writeup.md

 <p>I've tried doing '+ 12 +' which evaluated into 12.So i've tried simple expression '+ 1 + 2  +' which evaluated into 3.
 Which was pretty nice.<br> I was getting somewhere with that.</p>

-<p>After that i tried taking it step further and making query so i tried '+ SELECT +' and that crashed.
+<p>After that I tried taking it step further and making query so i tried '+ SELECT +' and that crashed.
 So i realized that those words must be filtered and i wanted to try query inside of parantheses . <br>
 So i've tried '+ (SELECT 1) +' and that evaluated to 1.
 From that point i determined that i can do <b>queries</b>.</p>

 <p>Next I would have to enumerate what engine of sql is running on so I can focus on injecting payload for that type of SQL.
 There are various functions for certain type of engine to get the version info.
 The one that worked was '+ <code>sqlite_version()</code> +' that returned me the 3.22 which confirmed it is SQLite engine. </p>